Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 - What makes one point "bigger" than another?

-- they both have a service winning percentage of 65%
+- a serving winning percentage of 65%

-- they both have a returning winning percentage of 35%
+- a returning winning percentage of 35%

 Running this model through a million simulated sets results in data on over 1500 possible scorelines in a tennis set.
+You can look at a table of all of the possible scorelines by clicking here, although this information will probably make more sense after reading further on.

-Games (You-Opp) |
+| Games (You-Opp) |

 Points (You-Opp) |

-Server | Win % Current |
+Server | Your Win Probability |

 Win % Win Point |